-The collection and numerous uses of Rainwater come with a plethora of benefits.
+The collection and numerous uses of rainwater come with a host of benefits.
 Some of these benefits are discussed below.

 It Acts as a Backup Water Source

 Probably one of the most important benefits of rainwater harvesting is the role it plays in the fight against water scarcity.
 It is estimated that about 35% of water at home is used to flush the toilet.
-When you add that to the amount of water you use to water your plants, garden, lawn and wash cars, you see the humongous amount of clean and potable water being wasted.
+When you add that to the amount of water you use to water your plants, garden, lawn, and wash cars, you see the amount of clean and potable water being wasted.
 RWH can help you greatly reduce the amount of safe water used in performing these chores.
-This reduction in the use of potable water will, in turn, reduce the amount of water being pumped from lakes and rivers which will, in turn, reduce the chances of drying up these water bodies.
+This reduction in the use of potable water will, in turn, reduce the amount of water being pumped from groudnwater sources which will, in turn, reduce the chances of drying up these water bodies.